 Being clear on how a writer expects a reader to interact with their text is evidenced by the decisions they make around the use of supporting text structures such as glossaries, indexes, author’s notes and even contents pages.

 Students often learn about non-fiction text structures in reading, but there’s a real opportunity here to strengthen the reading-writing connection by also examining them as writers.

 When might you include an index in your writing?
-How would you organize it?
+How would you organise it?
 Remember: The writer always needs to consider how they can ease the reading experience for their audience.

 In terms of glossaries- how might you select which words should be added to your glossary?
 How will you let the reader know the word is featured in the glossary?
-Or that there even IS a glossary?
+How will you tell you reader there even is a glossary?
 (I was surprised by how many non-fiction texts didn’t bold glossary words- despite us telling kids all the time that we know it will be in the glossary if it’s bolded).